If you are a high school junior, there are only seven months left to impress your colleges before applications go live next August.

 - Do you have a college list?
 It is never too early to think about your favorite colleges.
 Each college has a unique list of requirements.
 By knowing your top-pick colleges, you may ensure you complete all of the requirements before you apply.

 We understand that the above questions may be difficult to answer, and the exact direction to take with your college preparations may be hard to determine.
-Each year, we work with high school juniors, along with freshman and sophomores, to help them make these decisions to ensure they have the strongest possible applications.
+Each year, I work with high school juniors, along with freshman and sophomores, to help them make these decisions to ensure they have the strongest possible applications.